-While we believe that there’s so much more to do around Lake Louise that could easily fill much more than a 2-day Lake Louise itinerary, we also recognize that not everyone has unlimited time.
+If you’re looking for a Lake Louise itinerary that helps you make the most of a short trip, this 2-day plan covers many of the best things to do in Lake Louise without trying to cram in everything.
+While we believe there’s so much more to do around Lake Louise that could easily fill much more than 2 days, we also recognize that not everyone has unlimited time.

-We recently took a weekend in Lake Louise to enjoy many of the best Lake Louise attractions.
-While we are locals and get to visit Lake Louise area often, it’s fun for us to make a staycation out of it and stay in Lake Louise.
+We recently spent a weekend in Lake Louise to enjoy many of the top Lake Louise attractions.
+Even though we’re locals and get to visit the Lake Louise area often, it’s still fun for us to make a staycation out of it and stay right in Lake Louise.

-In this post, we’ll share the top things to do in Lake Louise in 2 days.
-This won’t cover everything in the area, but we’ll also share some alternatives and other places in or near Banff National Park to explore if you have more time.
+In this post, we’ll share how we spent 2 days in Lake Louise in summer, including scenic drives, easy hikes, lake views, and a few iconic experiences.
+This Lake Louise itinerary won’t cover everything in the area, but we’ll also share some alternatives and a few other places in or near Banff National Park to explore if you have more time.

 This post contains compensated links.